fusionlanguage/fut/doc/reference.md

 #### List

 A list must specify element type.
-This can be any Ć type.
+This can be any Fusion type.

 ```csharp
 List<int>() listOfInts;